plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

 - Before you upgrade read :doc:`../intro` and :doc:`../preparations`.
 - Always upgrade from the latest version of 5.1.x to the latest version of 5.2.x.
   This will resolve many migration-specific issues.
-- If you have problems don't be afraid to ask for help on https://community.plone.org
+- If you have problems, don't be afraid to ask for help on `Plone Community <https://community.plone.org>`_.

 This upgrade is different from all others before since Plone 5.2 supports Python 2 and Python 3.
-To migrate a existing database from Python 2 to Python 3 you need to run a Database-migration while the site is not running.
+To migrate an existing database from Python 2 to Python 3, you need to run a database migration while the site is not running.
 See below for details.

 Upgrading
 =========

-To run the upgrade to 5.2 follow the links on top of the controlpanel or the ZMI to the form `/@@plone-upgrade`
+To run the upgrade to 5.2, follow the links on top of the control panel or the ZMI to the form ``/@@plone-upgrade``.

 Changes Between Plone 5.1 And 5.2